Approximation and exact penalization in simple bilevel variational problems: Bilevel variational problem

 \subsection{Approximating the lower level}

-First of all, we discuss how the set of solutions of the variational inequalities behave when a positive inexactness is added.
+First of all, we discuss how the set of solutions of the variational inequalities behaves when a positive inexactness is added.
 In particular, given $\varepsilon>0$ consider the following inexact variational inequalities:

 and

 While $\varepsilon=0$ entails that the sets of solutions coincide, this does not generally hold true for $\varepsilon>0$.
 In fact, in contrast to Proposition \ref{reformulation}, the set of solutions may be different when $\varepsilon>0$ and just the following inclusion always holds true: